 Recommendations:

-- Ta Karamanlidika tou Fani — Excellent meze
+- Ta Karamanlidika tou Fani — If you didn’t go yesterday, go tonight.
+Excellent meze.

 Day 3: Day Trip or Deeper Exploration#